amnoah/BetterReload/README.md

 # How To Use?
 (Server Owner)

-Simply install the latest jar file labeled as "plugin" in the releases tab.
+Simply install the jar file in the latest release labeled as "plugin".

 # How To Use?
 (Developer)

-You can add BetterReload to your project using [JitPack](https://jitpack.io/#amnoah/betterreload/).
-First, click the "Get It" button alongside the latest version.
-Next, select the dependency system you're using.
-Lastly, click "Subproject" and select "api".
-With these settings in place you can copy the repository and dependency settings into your project, needing only a dependency reload to have BetterReload accessibly from your project.
+You can add BetterReload to your project using [JitPack](https://jitpack.io/#amnoah/betterreload/API-v1.0.0).
+First, select the dependency system you're using.
+Next, click "Subproject" and select "api".
+With these settings in place you can copy the repository and dependency settings into your project, needing only a dependency reload to have BetterReload accessible from your project.

 The example module of this project demonstrates this process in Maven as well as actual usage of the ReloadEvent.